YeOldeDM/lets-godot-roguelike/posts/step-4-dungeongen.md

 In this step, we will be creating a random dungeon generator for our game.
 Things like this can be incredibly complex and involve all kinds of advanced concepts.
 But we will be making something that is pretty basic and easy to work with, and still produces interesting results.

 ## DunGen
 Create a new AutoLoad "DunGen" at `res://global/DunGen.gd`.
 Unless stated otherwise, all code being written in this step will be in this file.

 ### Concepts
+This step will be covering a few new concepts we haven't run into yet in our project.
+So let's go over them real quick:

 #### RNG
+Random Number Generation.
+The meat & potatos of any respectable roguelike.
+RNG is the programmatic equivelant to rolling dice, flipping a coin, drawing a number from a hat, or whatever.
+Most of the random numbers in our game will come in the flavor of picking a random integer between two other integers (pick a number between 1 and 10), or flipping a coin ( a 50% chance to do A, or do B ).

 #### 2D Array
+An array is a list of stuff.
+An item in a list can be just about anything...even another list!
+A list of lists gives us a way to express data in a grid, or a `two-dimensional array`.

 #### Rect2
+With Godot, we have a built-in class called Rect2, which defines the position and dimensions of a simple rectangle.
+In this step, we'll be using the power of Rect2 to define our dungeon's rooms, which will be wonderfully rectangular in shape!

 ### Digital Dice, and How To Roll Them
-This will actually be the first time our game requires random numbers.
+So far, we've managed to build a lot of Roguelike stuff without having to use any random numbers.
+Not anymore!
 Since Godot doesn't provide a built-in solution for the kind of RNG we need, we want a helper function:

 ```python
 # Return a random int between 'n' and 'm'